BradenTink/SENG-637/a4/seng637-a4-team_7.md

 [Output of DataUtilities Test](DataUtilitiesMutationTest.xlsx)
 # Analysis drawn on the effectiveness of each of the test classe"
+Overall the test cases were fairly effective.
+The Range test had a line coverage of 98%, a mutation coverage of 73%, and a test strength of 74%.
+For DataUtilities it had a line coverage of 88%, mutation coverage of 73%, and a test strength of 82%.
+This shows that line coverage is good for both tests, and mutation coverage is good, but could be improved.
+There were several mutations for both classes that survived, so those should be investigated to ensure the test suite is a comprehensive as possible.

 # A discussion on the effect of equivalent mutants on mutation score accuracy
+Equivalent mutants are mutations in which the function is the same as the original.
+As such they are often not killed since the function of the code remains in place.
+This is illustrated by mutation 4 listed above, where the change in value did not change the outcome of the comparison.
+Mutations such as these make it almost impossible to get a 100% score since these mutations are not always real issues.
+If these equivalent mutations are identified and removed, then the score can increase.

+Detecting equivalent mutations is not a simple task, but some types might be able to be caught more than others.
+For example when mutating a value, if that value is being used in a comparison, and the comparison gives the same result, then you likely have an equivalent mutant.
+Changing a conditional like an equality check will typically not be an equivalent mutant since the path through the code is now different.

 # A discussion of what could have been done to improve the mutation score of the test suites
+To improve the score, equivalent mutants can be removed, so that false failures are no longer counted towards the score.
+Another option would be to add more tests to the suite to ensure more mutants are covered.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
 Mutation testing is useful for not only checking the code, but checking the testing process.